caubry/Php-Gw2-Api/README.md

-PhpGw2Api
+Php-Gw2-Api
 =========

->PhpGw2Api is a PHP wrapper for the GW2 API.
+>Php-Gw2-Api is a PHP wrapper for the Guild Wars 2 API.

 Requirements
 -